Best Black Friday laptop deals - UK offers live now on MacBook Air, Dell and more

 It helps, then, that Black Friday brings with it discounts on laptops and electronics dropping the price to something a bit more manageable.

-This year’s Black Friday is on 29th November, followed swiftly by Cyber Monday on 2nd December with offers on everything from TVs to toys, tech to smartphones and headphones.
+Despite officially being on the 29th November, Black Friday deals are expected to stick around until right through to Cyber Monday on 2nd December with offers on everything from TVs to toys, tech to smartphones and headphones.

-There are already a few deals live including the Dell XPS 13 as well as MacBook Pro and Chromebooks.

 To help you sift through all the deals we’ve taken a look at the current offers as well as the best Black Friday deals.